(1)(a) District school boards shall renew state-issued professional certificates as follows:

 (e) Beginning July 1, 2014, an applicant for renewal of a professional certificate must earn a minimum of one college credit or the equivalent inservice points in the area of instruction for teaching students with disabilities.
 The requirement in this paragraph may not add to the total hours required by the department for continuing education or inservice training.

-(f) An applicant for renewal of a professional certificate in any area of certification identified by State Board of Education rule that includes reading instruction or intervention for any students in kindergarten through grade 6, with a beginning validity date of July 1, 2020, or thereafter, must earn a minimum of 2 college credits or the equivalent inservice points in the use of explicit, systematic, and sequential approaches to reading instruction, developing phonemic awareness, and implementing multisensory intervention strategies.
+(f) An applicant for renewal of a professional certificate in any area of certification identified by State Board of Education rule that includes reading instruction or intervention for any students in kindergarten through grade 6, with a beginning validity date of July 1, 2020, or thereafter, must earn a minimum of 2 college credits or the equivalent inservice points in evidence-based instruction and interventions specifically designed for students with characteristics of dyslexia, including the use of explicit, systematic, and sequential approaches to reading instruction, developing phonological and phonemic awareness, decoding, and implementing multisensory intervention strategies.
 Such training must be provided by teacher preparation programs under s.
 1004.04 or s.
 1004.85 or approved school district professional development systems under s.
 1012.98.
 The requirements in this paragraph may not add to the total hours required by the department for continuing education or inservice training.

 (4) When any person who holds a valid temporary certificate or professional certificate is called into or volunteers for actual wartime service or required peacetime military service training, the certificate shall be renewed for a period of time equal to the time spent in military service if the person makes proper application and presents substantiating evidence to the department or the employing school district regarding such military service.

 (5) The State Board of Education shall adopt rules to allow the reinstatement of expired professional certificates.
 The department may reinstate an expired professional certificate if the certificateholder:

 (a) Submits an application for reinstatement of the expired certificate.